remotion-dev/remotion/packages/docs/docs/lambda/renderstillonlambda.md

 _optional_

-Sets the quality of the generate JPEG images.
+Sets the quality of the generated JPEG images.
 Must be an integer between 0 and 100.
 Default is to leave it up to the browser, [current default is 80](https://github.com/chromium/chromium/blob/99314be8152e688bafbbf9a615536bdbb289ea87/headless/lib/browser/protocol/headless_handler.cc#L32).

 Only applies if `imageFormat` is `"jpeg"`, otherwise this option is invalid.